Comparison of Native Video Ads, Display Ads, and In-Stream Ads

 What’s really the Importance of Ad Format in Digital Marketing?

-Now that we have covered the basics, the next step is to understand the ins and outs of when to use each ad type and display the differences between native video ads, display ads and in-stream ads.
+Now that we have covered the basics, the next step is to understand the ins and outs of when to use each ad type and showcase the differences between native video ads, display ads and in-stream ads.

 Native Video Ads

-Native video ads are video-based ads that are unified into the content that surrounds them — in social media feeds or on editorial content.
+Native video ads are video-based ads that are integrated into the content that surrounds them — in social media feeds or on editorial content.
 They come disguised as the stuff that users are already consuming, potentially making them feel less obtrusive and more enjoyable.

 Display Ads